wildthinkslaboratory/blog-kit/_pages/calculus/FTC/ftc3.md

 ##### Mean Value Theorem
 We're going to use the mean value theorem to draw a rectangle.
 We have a function $F(x)$.
 Let's add a [secant](:=showSecant=true) over interval $[a,b]$.
 The mean value theorem tells us there is at least one point $c$ on $[a,b]$ where the tangent to the graph is parallel to the secant. [show c](:=showMean=true)

-Here's the [derivative](:=showDerivative=true) of $F$.
+Here's the [derivative](:=showDerivative=true) of $F$, we'll call it $f$.
 We'll attach a [rectangle](:=showRect=true) to the derivative graph at the point $c$.
 The height of our rectangle is equal to $slope$ of our secant and the $area$ is the same as the secant's vertical rise.
 If we didn't know the area of this rectangle, we could figure it out from the rise of the secant.
-Take some time and make sure you understand these relationships.
-You can find more exercises exploring this relationship [here](/pages/prelude).
+More exercises exploring this relationship are [here](/pages/prelude).
 [Continue](/pages/ftc4)
 # --partialborder
 # ::::